 |National Nuclear Security Administration||$11.4|

-The OMB estimated the president's budget deficit to be $583 billion.
-Instead, it came in at $438 billion.
-That's because revenue came in much higher than projected, thanks to an improving economy which boosted tax receipts.
-Spending was slightly lower.
+The Office of Management and Budget estimated the president's budget deficit to be $564 billion.
+Instead, it came in at $442 billion.
+That's because spending was lower.
 A review of deficit by president reveals this was Obama's smallest deficit.
-A review of deficit by year reveals it was the smallest deficit since FY 2008.
+A review of deficit by year reveals it was the smallest deficit since FY 2008. office

 Compare to Other Federal Budgets: